 At the start of 2020, we presented an update and refinement of our strategy for the medium and longer term.
 First and foremost, we will remain true to our wealth management focus and business model.
 We will continue to build on our core strengths while dynamically modernising the way we operate, creating even more value for our clients through a sharpened value proposition and accelerated investments in human advice and technology.
-At the same time, the Group will continue to strengthen its corporate values and its robust risk and compliance culture, based on professional integrity and teamwork, and further invest in the implementation of our corporate sustainability and responsible investment strategy.
+At the same time, the Group will continue to strengthen its corporate values and its robust risk and compliance culture, based on professional integrity and teamwork, and further invest in the implementation of our sustainability ambition, which is to empower our clients, employees and other stakeholders to make a positive impact on society and the environment.
+Julius Baer will continue to enable shifts in capital flows towards a more equitable future and healthier planet and take environmental, social and governance (ESG) actions within the Group as a responsible corporate citizen.